RetroRabbit/RGO-Server/README.md

    you won't have access to the system.
 The second email field can just be a dummy or additional email you'll make use of.

-5. Copy one of the ``INSERT INTO 'RoleAccessLink,`` statements in the script, change the id and roleId to the role you want to assign to yourself.
+5. Copy one of the ``INSERT INTO RoleAccessLink,`` statements in the script, change the id and roleId to the role you want to assign to yourself.

    ![RoleAccess Link Statement](image.png)